 It's your basic evil hellish demon dwelling: the decorative motifs include blood, pulsating skin, flames, and the occasional throw rug to add some visual interest.

 Attack of the 50-Foot Whatever: You, the adventurer, can pick a fight with the entire Kingdom!
 Unfortunately, it's too tough to be defeated (everything deals exactly 1 damage to it) and too weak to defeat you (it can only hit you if you have less than 8 Moxie, which is unlikely, or it criticals, which deals only 1 damage).
-People are, of course, trying to figure out how to kill it, but nobody has done it yet.
+Naturally, it's been defeated.note By exploiting a now-fixed bug involving excessive Monster Level and passive damage, mind you, but it has indeed happened.

 Becomes practical if you're wearing the Clockwork Apparatus outfit.
 The Apparatus has random beneficial effects that trigger on (and replace) fumbled attacks, and the ninja weapon has the highest fumble chance of any equipment (tied with the vibrating cyborg knife, which is no longer available) and also triples the chance of criticals (with the best weapons granting five times the chance).
 Also, it means you're a clockwork ninja, which is just freaking awesome.
 To throw it over the top, one of the required parts of the outfit is a clockwork Badass Longcoat.